A. T. M. Shamsuzzaman: Early life and career

 Shamsuzzaman was born into a Bengali Muslim family at his maternal home in Daulatpur, Noakhali on 10 September 1941.
 His ancestral paternal home is in Bholakot Boro Bari in Ramganj, Lakshmipur District.
 His father was Nuruzzaman, a wakil who worked with A. K. Fazlul Huq, and his mother was Nurunnisa Begum.
-Shamsuzzaman was the eldest child of a family of five sons and three sisters.
+Shamsuzzaman was the eldest child of a family of five brothers and three sisters.
+Growing up he didn't plan on being an actor, he wanted to be a doctor.